Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Results

 \subsubsection{Effect of demographics on deletion privacy}

-We considered different demographic categories (gender, age, education, income, and marital status) to see their effect on the scores of the information flows.
-We performed five comparison tests and set the threshold for significance to $\alpha$ = 0.05/5 = 0.01 to account for the Bonferroni multiple-testing correction.

-Among the above demographics, all had some significant difference ($p$ < 0.01) as we explain below, except the income category.
-We divided the participants into two groups of higher household income (\$80,000 and more) and lower household income (less than \$80,000).
-The statistical test showed no significant difference between the two groups.

-\paragraph{Female users and higher educated users are more concerned about their deletions} The average score of the information flows labeled by the female participants is 0.51 on the Likert-scale points and is significantly different from the average score of the male participants that scored an average of 0.7 on the Likert-scale points.
-We observe a similar result with the same average scores between the participants that have a university degree (bachelors or graduate degrees) and all other participants.

-\paragraph{Younger participants (millennials and generation Z) are less concerned about their deletions} We see that there is a significant difference between the average scores of the participants that identified themselves between the age of 18-34 to all the older participants.
-The younger generation has a higher acceptability score (0.65 Likert-scale points) compared to the other participants with an average score of 0.46 on the Likert-scale points.
+We examined the influence of common demographics (i.e., gender, age, education, income, and marital status).
+We present the effects and significance for each of the categories in~\cref{tab:regression_results}.
+We observed no significant difference between the male and female participants, their age, and their education levels.
+In the following, we discuss the details for the other demographic categories.

+\paragraph{Higher-income users are more concerned about their deletions, but no difference for different education levels} We asked about the users' household income in intervals of \$10,000.
+To have a meaningful analysis, we considered the US median household income of \$68,703~\cite{censusincome}, and as a result, set our splitting point at \$70,000.
+We see a significant difference between the two groups ($p$ <0.001), where users with higher incomes are more worried about their deleted posts with lower average scores.

+We further divided the users based on their education degree, where one group had obtained a university degree (i.e., associate, undergraduate, and graduate degrees) and another which did not.
+However, we saw that there is no significant difference between the two groups.

-\paragraph{Individuals that have ended their relationship in the past are more conservative} We found that on average, individuals that had identified their marital status as divorced or separated had a lower acceptability score (0.22 Likert-scale points) compared to the individuals that identified themselves as single, never married, or in a current relationship (0.62 Likert-scale points).
+\paragraph{Individuals that have ended their relationship in the past are more conservative} We found that, on average, individuals that had identified their marital status as divorced or separated had a lower acceptability score (average of 0.22 Likert-scale points) compared to the individuals that identified themselves as single, never married, or in a current relationship (average of 0.62 Likert-scale points).